 Be it to bake a cake, a vegetable-laden moussaka, or simply to make a mound of exquisite eggplant dip your partner won't stop demanding, the oven is the best way I know to make a home feel inviting and yours again.

 But my favourite thing to make in an oven after a long absence is a giant tray of roasted vegetables.

 Caramelized, rich in flavour and glistening with sauce, roasted cauliflower with tomatoes and capers is the embodiment of comfort food.
 Therefore, it was the perfect way to welcome myself back after nearly a month of travel.

 As you may know from the last post, I have been gone a lot lately.
 Work and travels have taken me to Colorado, New York, Poland and Israel.

 In Colorado, I met old friends and new.
 Throughout Israel, I spent time with groups of well-dressed, brilliant leaders who give their time and money to their own community, and to those in need abroad.

 While in Poland, I explored my roots in a book detailing the names of the dead.
 In Auschwitz, I wept in front of children's drawings on a wall.
 Staunchly refused to take photos in death camps.
 Laughed at inappropriate holocaust jokes, realizing all along that pain shows itself in different ways.

-(I promise to talk more about my experiences in Israel and Poland in another post – one that is less food driven.
-There have been a lot of emotions and thoughts coursing through my body lately, and the best way I know how to process them is to put pen to paper.
+(I promise to talk more about my experiences in Israel and Poland in another post - one that is less food driven.
+There have been a lot of emotions and thoughts coursing through my body lately.
+Consequently, the best way I know how to process them is to put pen to paper.
 Just not right now.
-Not right as I’m back).
+Not right as I'm back).

-Because these are the things that make us feel at home, that remind us that we’re loved.
-These are the things we do to stake our claim on our own homes after a long absence.
-These are the things we do to live, and not survive.
+Because these are the things that make us feel at home, that remind us that we're loved.
+The things we do to stake our claim on our own homes after a long absence.
+Finally, the things we do to live, and not survive.